 # Connect Claude

 Kula controls access by **rules and roles** — so you never point Claude at Kula directly.
-Instead you get a **personal connect link** from **app.kula.digital** that already carries exactly what you're allowed to see, and you add that link to Claude.
-There is no open, direct address to connect to; the connect link is your controlled door in.
+Instead there's a **personal connect link**, created in **console.kula.digital**, that already carries exactly what that person is allowed to see.
+Adding it to Claude is what connects them.
+There is no open, direct address to connect to; the connect link is the controlled door in.

 ```